bswhitney/Cityworks-UICustomization-Training-Snippets/Questions from Courses.md

 ## Questions Pending Research
+* Is there a way to change the order that the apps are presented on AppSwitcher.aspx?
+* Is there a way to differentiate between domains when making UI customizations?
+In other words, can I have a set of customizations for one domain, and a different set of customizations for another domain?
+* When flagging a field as required, is there a way to change the formatting of the field rather than just the label?
+* Is there a way to set map layers to selectable in the same method as section 6 of the UI manual?
+* Can you change the order of the columns on a search results page?
+* Can you change the width of the columns on a search results page?

 ## Answered Questions
 **Question:** Is there a way to make a long data fields into shorter fields so you can fit another control onto the same row?